 Table \ref{T3} presents the data, considering countries without missing values only.

 { }

-The extended Mann-Kendall test can provide a mean for applying an overall $LRD$, or a $LRD$ that differs per country.
-The results presented are just to illustrate the use of the extended Mann-Kendall test and not to contradict or doubt the results presented in the report, which were drawn with different methods and based on the complete dataset.
+The results presented here are intended to illustrate the use of the extended Mann-Kendall test for trend and not to contradict or doubt the results presented in the original report.
 Let us demonstrate some possible ways of applying the extended Mann-Kendall test and the consequences for conclusions drawn.

-First, if a simple Regional Kendall test is conducted, so $LRD$=0.
-This yields a value for $S_r$=41 and a two-sided $p$-value of approximately 0.024.
+First, a simple Regional Kendall test (so $LRD$=0) would yield a value for $S_r$ of 41 and a two-sided $p$-value of approximately 0.024.
 Testing on the 0.05 significance level, one would conclude that there is a significant upward trend in platelets donated within the European Union in the period of 2001-2005.
-When one considers a difference of 0.4 platelets donation per 1000 inhabitants irrelevant, the $p$-value would be 0.07 and this would result in a different conclusion.
-Another way of applying an $LRD$ could be by making different assumptions per country.
-For example one could argue that it is not reasonable to apply the same $LRD$ on the data from Greece, where the average platelets per 1000 inhabitants are 13.6 and on the data from Bulgaria where the average platelets per 1000 inhabitants are 1.39.
-So, a $LRD$ as a percentage of the average reported platelets per 1000 inhabitants could be chosen.
-Results of the Regional Kendall test for trend when a 0.05, 0.10 and 0.20 of the average reported platelets per 1000 inhabitants is used as an $LRD$ alongside with the results discussed above are presented in Table\ref{T4}.
+When one would consider a difference of 0.4 platelets donation per 1000 inhabitants not meaningful, the $p$-value would be 0.07 and one would conclude that the presence of a trend would not be statistically significant.
+Alternatively, one could also argue that a different $LRD$ per country would be more appropriate.
+For example, it would make sense to apply a different $LRD$ to the data from Greece, where on average there are 13.6 platelets transfused per 1000 inhabitants, than to the data from Bulgaria, where on average there are 1.39 platelets transfused per 1000 inhabitants.
+So, an $LRD$ as a percentage of the average number of platelets transfused per 1000 inhabitants could be chosen as an alternative.
+The results of the Regional Kendall test for trend when a 0.05, 0.10 and 0.20 of the average reported number of platelets transfused per 1000 inhabitants is used as an $LRD$ alongside with the results discussed above are presented in Table \ref{T4}.